 Through his corporate transaction and governance experience, Mr. Field has advised clients on litigation and regulatory matters, advised clients regarding the application of the FCPA and the Patriot Act, participated in due diligence for potential acquisitions, and assisted internal investigations.

-Prior to his work at the Department of Defense, Mr. Field served as a Fellow in Counterterrorism and Homeland Security with the Institute for Global Security Law and Policy.
-While at the Institute, Mr. Field authored several advisory memoranda for the Department of Defense Office of Military Commissions, U.S. Coast Guard, and the Iraqi High Tribunal.
-In addition, while at the Institute Mr. Field advised members of Congress and their staff on matters related to counterterrorism legislation.
+Prior to joining Bancroft, Mr. Field served as Special Assistant to the Undersecretary of Defense (Comptroller), where he helped to develop legislative strategy.
+Before his work at the Department of Defense, Mr. Field served as a Fellow in Counterterrorism and Homeland Security with the Institute for Global Security Law and Policy.
+While at the Institute, Mr. Field authored litigation memoranda for the Department of Defense Office of Military Commissions, U.S. Coast Guard, and the Iraqi High Tribunal.

 Mr. Field has published scholarly works in the University of Pennsylvania Journal of International Economic Law and the University of Iowa Journal of International Law and Contemporary Problems.
 He has also been published by the Federalist Society for Law and Public Policy Studies.

 Mr. Field is a graduate of Case Western Reserve University School of Law and is admitted to practice law in Illinois and the District of Columbia.